k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Maintenance/K2view_Maintenance_and_Support.md

 **2\.5.** Customer shall: (a) before forwarding an Error to K2view, check that it is not a duplicate; (b) provide K2view with the standard Error issue content information as defined in Section 3.3 as well as other information and/or test data, so that K2view is able to reproduce the problem at K2view’s facilities.
 If K2view is unable to reproduce the problem, or the solution involves modifying internal K2view Software’s configuration parameters, K2view may request permission for a support staff member or K2view developer to enter a WebEx or similar connection, so that K2view personnel view the user’s computer screen.
 A request for a remote connection will come only after other options are explored.

 **2\.6.** K2view will provide a response to Errors according to time windows as a function of the severity level, type of environment (production, development, test, certification/UAT) and, according to the level of service ordered as per the applicable schedule (Standard, Silver, Gold), as further detailed in the tables below.
 Unless otherwise agreed to in writing by the parties hereto, if an Error arrives outside of K2view’s normal business hours, the response time window will begin at the start of the next business day, except Critical Errors, which will be handled continuously in any given day.
 A response time window begins when an Error with reproducible results has been acknowledged by K2view.
 If insufficient information to reproduce the results is received, K2view will notify Customer, and the status of the Error will be shown as “waiting for customer” until additional information is received.
-Tickets opened for non-product issues may be re-allocated as Concierge Consulting tickets when relevant.